-The culture of amazement is where customers become brand evangelist.
+The culture of amazement is where customers become a brand evangelist.
 A brand evangelist is someone who wants to spread the word about your studio because you’ve added value to their life.
-If your internal marketing or customer based marketing efforts have been effective, your well informed customers understand what is special and what is unique about your music studio.
+If your internal marketing or customer-based marketing efforts have been effective, your well-informed customers understand what is special and what is unique about your music studio.
 They’re well informed because you have made it a point to educate them on what it is that you believe-what hope and outcome you have for their child.

 These types of customers want to tell their friends about you.
 It feels good to be a brand evangelist of any product.
 Doesn’t if feel good to refer your favorite restaurant to a friend?
 You’ll be their hero if they love the restaurant too.
 They’ll think of you every time they dine there.
 You’ll become a high value source for referrals.

 If you make a good recommendation to your friend, that friend is likely to reach out to you again when they need another referral.
 You’ll be glad to help.

 The culture of alignment or connection begins to form after the customer has had a few lessons, they know what to expect, they begin to understand how your studio operates, what your studio believes in.
 Alignment begins when the customer sees results and begins to form positive feelings about your business based on the experience they’ve had.